Meet The Eiriol Team

 Jan returned to Wales in 2005; since when she has been working in finance, administration, management and mental health, both as a volunteer and on an employed basis.

 In her spare time Jan enjoys teaching piano to students of all ages, from 5-years onwards; she is also involved in local cultural events and competitions.
 She is a keen reader and loves walking and jogging in the countryside.

 Clare has been an advocate with Eiriol since 2012.
 Clare previously worked in various adult mental health settings within Wales.
 She has worked both residentially and in the community, and is fully trained in Independent Mental Health Advocacy (IMHA) and Non-Instructed Advocacy.

 Clare holds an Applied Suicide Intervention Skills Training (ASIST) certificate in suicide first aid.
 She is a Dementia Friend and qualified in 2018 to lead shared reading groups.
 She also has an Institute of Leadership & Management (ILM) award in team leading.

 Peggy has a master’s degree in Social Studies.
-She joined Eiriol in 2016 and manages the Eiriol ‘Triage, Duty and Pool’ advocacy system which has increased the management of client referrals by over 50%.
+She joined Eiriol in 2016 and manages the Eiriol ‘Triage, Duty and Pool’ advocacy system which has beneficially increased the management of client referrals.

 Peggy provides support for the advocates and manages the data recording system measuring client outcomes.
 She is the first contact for referrals and enquiries.
 Peggy holds an Institute of Leadership & Management (ILM) qualification in management and leadership.
-She is a mental health first aider and has undertaken training in social media, digital tools and managing difficult clients.
+Peggy is a Dementia Friends' Champion; a mental health first aider and has undertaken training in social media, digital tools and managing difficult clients.

 Peggy is a keen, skilled baker and enjoys painting and sketching.